Do we really know what love is?

 Apple is currently fairly involved with the LGBT community at Western.
 “Honestly, I was super closeted until I was 19.
 So I only came out almost exactly a year ago now,” Apple said.

-According to Apple, her and her girlfriend Kade Rinaldi met last fall when they both lived in the Fairhaven dorms.
+According to Apple, her and her partner Kade Rinaldi met last fall when they both lived in the Fairhaven dorms.
 Over the summer they didn’t talk all that much but they reconnected through mutual friends when they came back to school this year.

 At the beginning of this year, Apple became involved with VOX, Voices for Planned Parenthood on campus.
 She applied for an internship through the Health Center Advocacy Program and got the internship for this past winter quarter.
 It was originally supposed to be one quarter but they extended it for two.